judyyu0011/judyyu0011/README.md

 #### I am ...

-- a third year student studying Computer Science and Business at the University of British Columbia.
+- a fourth year student studying Computer Science and Business at the University of British Columbia.

-- currently working as a Software Developer Co-op at Copperleaf Technologies in Vancouver.
+- currently working as a Software Engineer Intern at Microsoft in Redmond, WA.

 - passionate about travelling!